prjemian/dhtioc/docs/source/install.rst

 Installation
 ============

-Prepare a Raspberry Pi (RPi) to read a DHT22 (digital humidity and termperature sensor) and post values as an EPICS IOC server.
+Prepare a Raspberry Pi (RPi) to read a DHT22 (digital humidity and temperature sensor) and post values as an EPICS IOC server.

 1. Initial configuration of the RPi
 1. Installation of required libraries